 Because of the large number of new GMPEs published in 2009 and 2010 and the discovery of some additional earlier studies and various errors in the previous reports, it was decided to publish a new comprehensive report to replace the previous reports (Douglas, 2001b, 2002, 2004a, 2006, 2008) containing all previous reports plus additional material rather than publish yet another addendum to the 2004 report.
 It was also decided that, for completeness and due to the lack of another comprehensive and public source for this information, to include a list of GMPEs developed using other methods than regression of strong-motion data, e.g. simulation-based models (e.g. Douglas and Aochi, 2008).
 However, due to the complexity of briefly summarizing these models it was decided not to provide details but only references.
 This report was published as Douglas (2011).

-In order to make the compendium easier to use and to update in the future it was decided to port the entire report to html using the LATEXTEX 4ht package as well as add models from 2011 to the middle of 2017 and some older GMPEs that were recently found.
+In order to make the compendium easier to use and to update in the future it was decided to port the entire report to html using the LATEXTEX 4ht package as well as add models from 2011 to early 2018 and some older GMPEs that were recently found.
 Finally, GMPEs for intensity measures other than PGA and elastic response spectral ordinates are listed but details are not given (although some of these correspond to models for PGA and elastic spectral ordinates and hence they are summarized elsewhere in this compendium).

 Similar criteria could be developed for other types of earthquakes (e.g. subduction).
 For example, the reader is referred to Stewart et al. (2015) for a discussion of the selection of GMPEs for hazard assessments for the three principal tectonic regimes.
 Application of such criteria would lead to a much reduced set of models.
 The aim of this report, however, is not to apply these, or any other, criteria but simply to summarize all models that have been published.
 Bommer et al. (2010) also note that: ‘[i]f one accepts the general approach presented in this paper, then it becomes inappropriate to develop and publish GMPEs that would subsequently be excluded from use in PSHA [probabilistic seismic hazard analysis] on the basis of not satisfying one or more of the requirements embodied in the criteria.’